 Story of Copper

-Thos Begbie only uses 99.99% pure copper with an IACS conductivity of > 90% as its source of copper for both slab and cast coolers.
+Thos Begbie only uses 99.99% pure copper with an IACS conductivity of greater than 90% as its source of copper for both slab and cast coolers.

 A huge deposit was discovered in 360 BC in SW Spain.
-The copper and iron discoloured the nearby river, called the ‘Rio Tinto’ as a result.
+The copper and iron discoloured the nearby river a reddish colour, called the ‘Rio Tinto’ as a result.
 The mining district was also named Rio Tinto.

 A copper bar can be heated, rolled and drawn into wire as thin as a human hair.

 Copper is corrosion resistant, non-magnetic and antibacterial and is widely used for electrical and communication components, as well as in heat exchangers.

 Copper, when alloyed with zinc or tin, makes brass or bronze.